Antonio Segni: Minister of Agriculture

-In the 1946 general election, Segni was elected to the Constituent Assembly for the consistency of Cagliari–Sassari–Nuoro, receiving more than 40,000 votes.
-On 13 July 1946, he was appointed Minister of Agriculture in the government of Alcide De Gasperi.
+In the 1946 Italian general election, Segni was elected to the Constituent Assembly for the consistency of Cagliari–Sassari–Nuoro, receiving more than 40,000 votes.
+On 13 July 1946, he was appointed Minister of Agriculture in the second De Gasperi government.
 As minister, he primarily focused on the growth of agricultural production, functional to improving Italy's conditions after the end of the war.
-Segni tried to reform agricultural contracts, however, he was strongly opposed by conservatives and by many members of the DC too.
+Segni tried to reform agricultural contracts but was strongly opposed by conservatives and by many members of the DC.
 The failure of this legislative proposal accelerated the timing of the development of the land reform.

-The land reform, approved by the Parliament in October 1950, was financed in part by the funds of the Marshall Plan launched by the United States in 1947 and considered by some scholars as the most important reform of the entire post-war period.
+The land reform, approved by the Italian Parliament in October 1950, was financed in part by the funds of the Marshall Plan launched by the United States in 1947 and considered by some scholars as the most important reform of the entire post-war period.
 Segni's reform proposed, through forced expropriation, the distribution of land to agricultural labourers, thus making them small entrepreneurs and no longer subject to the large landowner.
 If in some ways the reform had this beneficial result, for others it significantly reduced the size of farms, effectively removing any possibility of transforming them into advanced businesses.
-However, this negative element was mitigated and in some cases eliminated by forms of cooperation.
+This negative element was mitigated and in some cases eliminated by forms of cooperatives.

 Segni, who was a landowner, ordered the expropriation of most of his own estate in Sardinia.
 He became known as a "white Bolshevik" for his agrarian reforms.
-Modern historians assert that landowners were instead favoured by Segni, and his decrees allowed them to reclaim land which had been granted to the peasantry by the preceding administration.
+Modern historians assert that landowners were instead favoured by Segni, and his decrees allowed them to reclaim land that had been granted to the peasantry by the preceding administration.